Best Places to Eat in Edinburgh: Traditional Scottish Food and Where to Find It

 Pro Tip: Definitely make this a priority.
 They served the best fish and chips we had all trip!

-Burgers & Beers: Great Casual Spot on High Street
+Burgers & Beers is a Great Casual Spot on High Street

 For a casual dinner, Burgers & Beers Grillhouse on High Street was definitely a winner.
 We stumbled on it late one rainy night when most restaurants were already closed, and it turned into a great surprise.